 Your dog may not think much of your baby at first.
 Perhaps your dog has gotten used to being treated like the baby of the family, so don’t be surprised if he or she shows signs of jealousy in the beginning — this is a perfectly normal response.
+With that in mind, you want to prepare your home for a child and a dog.
 But with time and close supervision, you can help create a lifelong bond between your dog and your family’s new addition.

 Love our content?
 Share it with a friend or link it to social media.
 Like short clips of cute household pets?
 Training tips?
 Follow us on instagram @nydognanny or on YouTube at nydognanny.
 Have some news you needs to get to dog and cat parents stat?
 Email email@example.com with your article pitch.